Skip to content

 pnpm dev

 Your site will be running at http://localhost:5173.
-Changes to your MDX files show up instantly thanks to Vite's hot module replacement.
+Changes to MDX and TSX routes flow through Vite's development server.

 Production Build